valkey-io/iovalkey/README.md

 Almost all features that are supported by `Redis` are also supported by `Redis.Cluster`, e.g. custom commands, transaction and pipeline.
 However there are some differences when using transaction and pipeline in Cluster mode:

-0. All keys in a pipeline should belong to slots served by the same node, since ioredis sends all commands in a pipeline to the same node.
+0. All keys in a pipeline should belong to slots served by the same node, since iovalkey sends all commands in a pipeline to the same node.
 1. You can't use `multi` without pipeline (aka `cluster.multi({ pipeline: false })`).
-This is because when you call `cluster.multi({ pipeline: false })`, ioredis doesn't know which node the `multi` command should be sent to.
+This is because when you call `cluster.multi({ pipeline: false })`, iovalkey doesn't know which node the `multi` command should be sent to.

-When any commands in a pipeline receives a `MOVED` or `ASK` error, ioredis will resend the whole pipeline to the specified node automatically if all of the following conditions are satisfied:
+When any commands in a pipeline receives a `MOVED` or `ASK` error, iovalkey will resend the whole pipeline to the specified node automatically if all of the following conditions are satisfied:

 0. All errors received in the pipeline are the same.
 For example, we won't resend the pipeline if we got two `MOVED` errors pointing to different nodes.
 1. All commands executed successfully are readonly commands.
 This makes sure that resending the pipeline won't have side effects.

 ### Pub/Sub

 Pub/Sub in cluster mode works exactly as the same as in standalone mode.
-Internally, when a node of the cluster receives a message, it will broadcast the message to the other nodes. ioredis makes sure that each message will only be received once by strictly subscribing one node at the same time.
+Internally, when a node of the cluster receives a message, it will broadcast the message to the other nodes. iovalkey makes sure that each message will only be received once by strictly subscribing one node at the same time.

 ```javascript
 const nodes = [